BTC, ETH, BNB, SOL, ADA, XRP, DOT, DOGE, SHIB, AVAX

 AVAX / USDT

-Avalanche (AVAX) is in an uptrend.
-The bears tried to stop the bullish movement and sink the price below the key support level at $ 81 on Nov.
-16, but the bulls did not budge.
-The long tail of the day’s candle shows that buyers defended the 20-day EMA ($ 85.20) vigorously.
+Avalanche (AVAX) was down from $ 110.41 on November 18, but the long tail of the candle shows that the bulls continue to buy at the lower levels.

-Buying resumed today and the bulls have pushed the price above the overhead resistance at $ 101.82.
-If buyers hold the price above the psychologically critical level at $ 100, the AVAX / USDT pair could rally to $ 115.14.

-The rising 20-day EMA and the RSI in the overbought territory indicate that the bulls are in control.
-The bears will have to lower the price below the breakout level at $ 81 to signal a possible short-term trend reversal.
+The rising 20-day EMA ($ 88) and the RSI near the overbought zone indicate that the bulls are in control.
+Buyers are trying to resume the uptrend by pushing the price above the all-time high.

 The views and opinions expressed here are solely those of the author and do not necessarily reflect the views of Cointelegraph.com.
 Every investment and trade move involves risk, you should do your own research when making a decision.